2006 Canadian federal election: Parties

 As their lead solidified, media coverage of the Conservatives was much more positive, while Liberals found themselves increasingly criticized for running a poor campaign and making numerous gaffes.

 The NDP has claimed that last minute tactical voting cost them several seats last time, as left-of-centre voters moved to the Liberals so that they could prevent a Harper-led government.
 Jack Layton avoided stating his party's goal was to win the election outright, instead calling for enough New Democrats to be elected to hold the balance of power in a Liberal or Conservative minority government.
 Political commentators have long argued that the NDP's main medium-term goal is to serve as junior partners to the Liberals in Canada's first-ever true coalition government.
 NDP leader Jack Layton was concerned last time over people voting Liberal so that they could avoid a Conservative government.
 Over the course of the last week of the campaign, Jack Layton called on Liberal voters disgusted with the corruption to "lend" their votes to the NDP to elect more NDP members to the House and hold the Conservatives to a minority.

 The Bloc Québécois had a very successful result in the 2004 election, with the Liberals reduced to the core areas of federalist support in portions of Montreal and the Outaouais.
 Oddly enough, this meant that there were comparatively few winnable Bloc seats left—perhaps eight or so—for the party to target.
 With provincial allies the Parti Québécois widely tipped to regain power in 2007, a large sovereigntist contingent in the House could play a major role in reopening the matter of Quebec independence.
 The Bloc Québécois only runs candidates in the province of Quebec.
 However, Gilles Duceppe's dream of winning 50%+ of the popular vote was dashed when the polls broke after the New Year, and the Conservatives became a real threat to that vision in Quebec.

 In addition to the four sitting parties, the Green Party of Canada ran candidates in all 308 federal ridings for the second consecutive election.
 Though the Greens had been an official party since the 1984 election, this campaign was the first in which they had stable financial support with which to campaign.
 After a breakthrough in the 2004 election, they exceeded the minimum 2% of the popular vote to receive federal funding.
 Supporters and sympathisers criticize that the party were not invited to the nationally televised debates even with its official status.
 The party has occasionally polled as high as 19% in British Columbia and 11% nationwide.
-Critics of the Green Party contend that, by drawing away left-of-centre votes, the Green Party actually assists the Conservative Party in some ridings.
-The Greens deny this.
+Critics of the Green Party contended that, by drawing away left-of-centre votes, the Green Party actually assisted the Conservative Party in some ridings.
+The Greens denied this.

 Other parties are listed in the table of results above.